What Is and Isn’t in Your E-Liquid

 This position is endorsed by the National Academies of Sciences, Engineering and Medicine in the US and Public Health England, the Royal College of General Practitioners and the British Medical Association in the UK.

-In this blog post, we detail exactly what is in your e-liquid and try to dispel some of the myths about dangerous ingredients.
+In this blog post, we detail exactly what is in your vape juice and try to dispel some of the myths about dangerous ingredients.

 E-liquid is made with four key components - vegetable glycerin (VG), propylene glycol (PG), flavorings and nicotine.